brunoboto96/CSTHackathon/README.md

 Create file share service, for example in between of students, managed via UI, all kinds of platforms are welcome.
 Think of it like\
 an app that you would like to use with your friends durring working on student projects, relatively small files, simple access.\
 You can send files through http or any other protocol.
 Thinks to consider: how can you make it secure, will there be private files\
-maybe You want to search for and share gifs through it. _Additional improvements?
-Think about  Social app connection, Async Upload_
+maybe you want to search for and share gifs through it. _Additional improvements?
+Think about social app connection, async upload_

 ---
 ## Scenario 2